Weighing up the Shark Hair Dryer vs Dyson Supersonic? Our beauty team thoroughly compares them in this guide

 Emma Stoddart

-Emma Stoddart is a freelance beauty journalist who has worked for some of the UK’s top titles including Net-A-Porter, Stylist and Grazia.
-Her experience spans online and print as well as producing editorial shoots with some of the industry’s biggest artists.
+Emma Stoddart is a freelance beauty journalist who has worked for some of the UK’s top titles including NET-A-PORTER, Stylist and Grazia.
+Her experience covers both online and print, including producing editorial shoots with some of the industry’s biggest artists.

 Fiona McKim